 The CLiPPA (Centre for Literacy in Primary Poetry Award) for a book of poetry for children was launched in 2003.
 This is the only award for published poetry for children, highlighting an important branch of children’s literature and ensuring that it receives proper recognition.
 The award is presented annually for a book of poetry published in the preceding year.

-Submissions are now closed for CLiPPA 2017.
 The winner will be announced on 14 July 2017 at the National Theatre, London.

 The winner will join an incredible past line up of winners from the world of children’s poetry including Sarah Crossan, Michael Rosen, Joseph Coelho, Roger McGough, George Szirtes, Carol Ann Duffy, Philip Gross and John Agard.

 This year the Chair of the Judging panel will be poet Rachel Rooney.